Skip to content

 document.getElementById('avatar').src = url

-corsProxy is only available if the extension has the cors_proxy permission.
-It routes requests through the backend worker's existing spindle.cors() path, so the same SSRF validation, timeouts, and response-size limits apply.
+corsProxy, fetchAudio, createAudio, and fetchFont are only available if the extension has the cors_proxy permission.
+They route requests through the backend worker's existing spindle.cors() path, so the same SSRF validation, timeouts, and response-size limits apply.

-Important: the transparent proxy only serves image content.
-The backend validates both the Content-Type header (image/*) and the file magic bytes before returning data.
-Non-image requests are rejected.
+Important: the transparent proxy only serves approved image, audio, or web font content.
+The backend validates both the Content-Type header and file magic bytes before returning data.
+Other requests are rejected.

 ctx.dom.query(selector) / ctx.dom.queryAll(selector)